Kyrenia Castle: History

 In 1570, Kyrenia surrendered to the Ottomans.
-The Ottomans too made changes to the castle, but the British removed these during their occupation.
+The Ottomans made changes to the castle, but the British removed these during their rule of Cyprus.
 The castle contains the tomb of the Ottoman Admiral Sadik Pasha.
 The British used the castle as a police barracks and training school.
 They also used the castle as a prison for members of the Greek Cypriot EOKA organization.

 The Kyrenia Department of Antiquities took over custodianship of the castle in 1950, though it reverted to British control during the EOKA turmoil.
-The Department regained control in 1959 and since 1960 the castle has been open to the public.
-However, during the period from 1963 to 1967 the Cypriot National Guard used the castle as a military headquarters.
-Following the Turkish invasion of Cyprus, in 1974 the Girne Department of Antiquities and Museums took over responsibility for the castle's preservation and use.
-The Department is keeping icons that were collected from churches in the Kyrenia area pre-1974 and has stored them in the castle's locked rooms for safekeeping.
+The department regained control in 1959 and since 1960 the castle has been open to the public.
+However, from 1963 to 1967 the Cypriot National Guard used the castle as a military headquarters.
+Following the Turkish invasion of Cyprus in 1974, the Girne Department of Antiquities and Museums took over responsibility for the castle's preservation and use.
+The Department keeps icons that were collected from churches in the Kyrenia area pre-1974 and has stored them in the castle's locked rooms for safekeeping.
 Some of these are now on display in the Archangel Michael Church.

 Current features

 The moat on the landward side of the castle was full of water prior to the 14th century AD and served as a harbour to the castle.
 One enters the castle through its north-west entrance, which opens on a bridge spanning the moat.
 From the first gate, lying to the north west of the fortified wall that the Venetians built, one comes to a vaulted corridor that leads to the entrance of the Lusignan castle.
 A passage to the left of the corridor gives entry to the cruciform Church of St. George.
 The dome of this church rests on marble columns with Corinthian capitals that were salvaged from an older building elsewhere and placed here.

 The tomb in the entrance corridor of the Lusignan castle belongs to the Ottoman Admiral Sadik Pasha who conquered Kyrenia in 1570.
 The corridor then leads to the castle's large inner courtyard, which is lined with guardrooms, stables and living quarters.
-The arched rooms (royal guard rooms, prison etc.) to the north and east of the yard belong to the Lusignan Period.
-The Royal quarters to the west of the yard, as well as the big and arched windows of the little Latin Temple also date back to the Lusignan Period.
-On the southern part of the yard there are fortifications and remains belonging to the Byzantine Period.
+The arched rooms (royal guard rooms, prison etc.) to the north and east of the yard belong to the Lusignan period.
+The royal quarters to the west of the yard, as well as the big and arched windows of the little Latin Temple also date back to the Lusignan period.
+On the southern part of the yard there are fortifications and remains belonging to the Byzantine period.
 Ramps lead to the defences on the upper sections of the walls.
 One can climb steps to the Lusignan royal apartments and a small chapel.
 The depths of Kyrenia Castle contain dungeons, storage rooms and the powder magazines.
 Off the courtyard, there is a room displaying the finds from various archaeological sites such as the Akdeniz village tomb, the Neolithic settlement at Vrysi, and the Kirni Bronze Age tomb.
-There is also a small souvenir shop and simple cafe at the northern end of the courtyard.
+There is also a small souvenir shop and simple café at the northern end of the courtyard.